|

 our emotions.

-are free to be happy.
+person involved in the loss.)
 You see, in Christ, we have a right to be

 happy.
 God does not want us to be an angry person.
 He does not even want